-The aim of wax removal by microsuction is to safely and gently clear the ear canal of ear wax (cerumen) and other debris.
+The ear suction procedure, called microsuction, aims to quickly and gently clean the ear canal of earwax and other debris.

-- Your Ear Nurse will explain the procedure.
+- Your healthcare professional will explain the steps involved.

-- Please ask questions if you have any.
+- Please ask any questions you may have.

-- You recline and be asked to remain very still.
+- You will recline or lie flat and remain very still.

-- The nurse will look into your ear canal using a microscope or surgical loupe.
+- The practitioner will inspect your ear canal using a microscope or surgical loupe.

-- The nurse will direct vision and light using a small cone placed in your ear.
+- The practitioner will direct vision and light using a small cone placed in your ear.

-- A small metal tube attached to a suction unit will be carefully placed in your ear canal.
+- A thin metal tube attached to a suction unit will be placed in your ear canal.

-- The suction will make a windy noise.
+- Once turned on, the suction will make a windy noise.

-- Wax and debris will be gently and carefully removed.
+- Earwax and debris will be carefully removed from your ear.